SINGAPORE - Inspired by her husband's stories of life in the army, Ms Farah Halim, 25, joined the Singapore Armed Forces (SAF).

-Yesterday evening, he was one of 21 graduates to receive the Distinguished Honour Graduate award, the highest achievement given at the 31st Specialist Cadet Graduation Parade held at Pasir Laba Camp.
+On Thursday (Aug 24), she was one of 107 graduates to receive either the Gold or Silver Bayonet, the two highest achievements bestowed at the 32nd Specialist Cadet Graduation Parade held at Pasir Laba Camp.

-The reviewing officer for the parade was Minister of State Sam Tan.
+The reviewing officer for the parade was Dr Janil Puthucheary, Senior Minister of State for Communication and Information, and Education.

-Third sergeant Coughlan was one of 1,200 Specialist Cadets on parade, comprising 1,076 from the Singapore Army, 55 from the Republic of Singapore Navy and 69 from the Republic of Singapore Air Force.
+Third Sergeant (3SG) Farah, who received a Silver Bayonet, was one of 1,134 Specialist Cadets on parade, comprising 1,018 from the Singapore Army, 63 from the Republic of Singapore Navy and 53 from the Republic of Singapore Air Force.